So, you are ready to purchase Monard custom shooting clothes from Oberle Enterprises. Here is some information you will want to know.

 - Always use a cloth type tape measure.

 - All measurements should be in centimeters.
 (Yes, metric system, is used in every country in the world except the United States.
 Dare to be different!)
+If you measure in Inches, do NOT convert the measurements to Metric.
+Leave the measurements in inches.
+Measure to the nearest 1/8 inch for the best fitting suit.

 - Wear the same underclothing when being measured as you will wear under your new suit

 - Tie a small rope or thin belt (1/4″) around the athlete’s natural waist so you have a common reference point for measurements from the waist to other points like “Trouser Length” and “Crotch Length”.
-Do NOT make it tight enough to change the waste size.
+Do NOT make it tight enough to change the waist size.

 - If the clothing item is for yourself, have someone else measure you.
-Sounds obvious, but even self measuring your hand for a glove can produce an incorrect measurement.
+Sounds obvious, but even self-measuring your hand for a glove can produce an incorrect measurement.

 - Measure multiple times on different days to make sure you are able to get a consistent measurement.